- Optimizely X Web Experimentation

 If you're using both IP Anonymization and IP Filtering, make sure that the regular expression that you use for IP Filtering treats the final octet as 0 (zero).

 If you are an administrator, you can anonymize IP addresses automatically for all new projects.
 You can also lock this setting permanently to ensure you are always in compliance.
-To do this, log in to Optimizely and click your account name in the top-right corner.

 If you select Lock this setting permanently, you cannot undo this action yourself once saved.
 You will need to contact Optimizely's support team to reverse this setting, once saved.